2025 North Carolina First-Time Homebuyer Programs and Loans

 North Carolina first-time homebuyer qualifications

-The qualifications for first-time homebuyer programs in North Carolina vary, but most require at least a 640 credit score, which is well below the state average of 709, according to Experian.
+The qualifications for first-time homebuyer programs in North Carolina vary, but most require at least a 640 credit score, which is well below the state average of 709 in 2024, according to Experian.
 You may also need to meet certain income and sales price limits.
 Depending on the program you choose, here are the steps to apply:

 Deferred second mortgage